 Offences involving sex with a child under 16

-The Criminal Code Act also contains a provision of Indecent treatment of a child under 16 (Section 210).
-This provision is broader in scope than Carnal Knowledge as it includes sexual contact that falls short of sexual penetration.
-It also covers the exposure of a child to pornography or to an indecent act between the offender and another person.
+The Criminal Code Act also contains a provision of indecent treatment of a child under 16 (Section 210).
+This provision includes sexual contact that falls short of penetration and includes the exposure of a child to pornography or to an indecent act between the offender and another person.

 A range of provisions exists making acts preparatory to sex with a child under 16 unlawful as well.
 These include taking a child for an immoral purpose (Section 219), procuring a young person for carnal knowledge (Section 217), using the internet to procure a child under 16 to engage in a sexual act (Section 218A) and grooming a child under 16 (Section 218A).

 Defences to offences involving sex with a child under 16